thomasdarimont/keycloak-duo-spi/README.md

 # keycloak-duo-spi

-Provides an authentication execution for keycloak that presents a Duo iframe, to be used after primary authentication.
+Keycloak integration for Duo Security MFA.
+Provides an authentication execution for keycloak that presents a Duo iframe, to be used after primary authentication. (https://duo.com/)

 ## Build